publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1826b.md

 ## § 1826b.
 Duration of denial of port privileges and sanctions

-    Any denial of port privileges or sanction under [section 1826a of this title][/us/usc/t16/s1826a] with respect to a nation shall remain in effect until such time as the Secretary of Commerce certifies to the President and the Congress that such nation has terminated large-scale driftnet fishing or illegal, unreported, or unregulated fishing by its nationals and vessels beyond the exclusive economic zone of any nation.
+    Any denial of port privileges or sanction under [section 1826a of this title][/us/usc/t16/s1826a] with respect to a nation shall remain in effect until such time as the Secretary of Commerce certifies to the President and the Congress that such nation has terminated large-scale driftnet fishing by its nationals and vessels beyond the exclusive economic zone of any nation or effectively addressed the offending activities for which the nation received a negative certification under 1826j(d)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+Probably should be preceded by “section”. </sup></sup>  or 1826k(c) of this title.

 ([Pub.
 L. 102–582, title I, § 102][/us/pl/102/582/s102], Nov.
 2, 1992, [106 Stat.
 4903][/us/stat/106/4903]; [Pub.
 L. 109–479, title IV, § 403(b)(2)][/us/pl/109/479/s403/b/2], Jan.
 12, 2007, [120 Stat.
-3632][/us/stat/120/3632].)
+3632][/us/stat/120/3632]; [Pub.
+L. 114–81, title I, § 102(b)][/us/pl/114/81/s102/b], Nov.
+5, 2015, [129 Stat.
+656][/us/stat/129/656].)

  __Codification__

     Section was enacted as part of the High Seas Driftnet Fisheries Enforcement Act, and not as part of the Magnuson-Stevens Fishery Conservation and Management Act which comprises this chapter.

  __Amendments__

+    2015—[Pub.
+L. 114–81][/us/pl/114/81] struck out “or illegal, unreported, or unregulated fishing” after “driftnet fishing” and inserted “or effectively addressed the offending activities for which the nation received a negative certification under 1826j(d) or 1826j(c) of this title” before period at the end.

     2007—[Pub.
 L. 109–479][/us/pl/109/479] inserted “or illegal, unreported, or unregulated fishing” after “driftnet fishing”.